-Lamar Institute of Technology (LIT) is authorized to implement the following changes to the Associate of Applied Science in Occupational Safety and Health, to be implemented Fall 2022.
+Upon motion of Regent , seconded by Regent , it was ordered that: 3 , \ LIT) be authorized to implement the following changes to the Associate of Ap plied Science in Occupational Safety and Health, to be implemented Fall 2022.

 The Associate of Applied Science in Occupational Safety and Health degree is being updated with an ACGM transferrable Elementary Physics (PHYS 1305) course replacing a WECM Applied Physics I (SCIT 1418) course.
 This will increase the course transferability for students.